causify-ai/tutorials/class_project_instructions/Projects/Darts_Project_Description.md

-**Tech Description for Darts:**
+**Description**

-Darts is a powerful Python library designed for time series forecasting.
-It provides a range of forecasting models, including statistical, machine learning, and deep learning approaches.
-Key features include:
+Darts is a Python library designed for easy and efficient time series forecasting.
+It provides a unified interface to a variety of forecasting models, from classical statistical approaches to modern machine learning techniques.
+Darts allows users to work with univariate and multivariate time series data, and it includes capabilities for forecasting, model evaluation, and even backtesting.
-- Support for multiple forecasting models, including ARIMA, Exponential Smoothing, and neural networks.
-- Easy handling of time series data with built-in utilities for data preprocessing.
-- Model selection and evaluation capabilities to optimize forecasting performance.
-- Integration with popular data science libraries like Pandas and Numpy for seamless workflows.

----
+**Project Blueprint**

-### Project 1: Sales Forecasting for a Retail Store
+### Project 1: Sales Forecasting for Retail Products
 **Difficulty**: 1 (Easy)

-**Project Objective**: The goal is to predict future sales for a retail store based on historical sales data, optimizing inventory management and improving sales strategies.
+**Project Objective**: The goal is to predict future sales for a retail product based on historical sales data, optimizing for accuracy in forecasting future demand.

-**Dataset Suggestions**: Use publicly available retail sales datasets from Kaggle, which may include daily or weekly sales records along with relevant features like promotions and holidays.

-**Step-by-Step Plan**:
+**Dataset Suggestions**: Look for datasets on Kaggle that contain historical sales data for retail products, or use open government datasets that track retail sales statistics.

+**Tasks**:
-1. **Data Collection**: Download historical sales data from Kaggle.
+- **Data Ingestion**: Load the historical sales data into a Pandas DataFrame.
-2. **Feature Engineering**: Extract features like month, day of the week, and promotions from the date column.
+- **Preprocessing**: Handle missing values and perform any necessary data cleaning.
-3. **Model Training**: Use Darts to implement basic forecasting models like ARIMA and Exponential Smoothing.
+- **Model Selection**: Use Darts to choose and implement a basic forecasting model (e.g., ARIMA or Exponential Smoothing).
-4. **Use of the Tool**: Apply Darts for model selection and evaluation, comparing different forecasting models.
+- **Training and Forecasting**: Train the model on historical data and generate forecasts for the next few months.
-5. **Evaluation Metrics**: Use Mean Absolute Error (MAE) and Mean Absolute Percentage Error (MAPE) to assess model performance.
+- **Evaluation**: Use metrics like Mean Absolute Error (MAE) to evaluate model performance.
-6. **Visualization/Reporting**: Create visualizations of actual vs. predicted sales using Matplotlib or Seaborn and prepare a report summarizing findings.
+- **Visualization**: Plot the historical sales data along with the predicted sales to visualize the forecast.

+**Bonus Ideas (Optional)**:
+- Compare the performance of different forecasting models (e.g., ARIMA vs. Exponential Smoothing).
-**Bonus Ideas**: Explore seasonal decomposition of the sales data or introduce additional features like weather data to improve predictions.
+- Implement a seasonal decomposition of the time series to understand seasonal trends.

 ---

 ### Project 2: Energy Consumption Forecasting
 **Difficulty**: 2 (Medium)

-**Project Objective**: The aim is to forecast energy consumption for a city based on historical usage data, optimizing energy distribution and planning for peak demand.
+**Project Objective**: The aim is to forecast energy consumption for a city based on historical energy usage data, optimizing for prediction accuracy while considering seasonal effects.

-**Dataset Suggestions**: Use open government datasets available on platforms like Kaggle or government portals that provide historical energy consumption data, possibly including weather data.
+**Dataset Suggestions**: Utilize open datasets from government energy departments or Kaggle datasets that provide historical energy consumption data.

-**Step-by-Step Plan**:
+**Tasks**:
-1. **Data Collection**: Gather historical energy consumption data and relevant weather data from Kaggle or government sources.
+- **Data Collection**: Access and load the energy consumption data into a DataFrame.
+- **Exploratory Data Analysis**: Analyze seasonal patterns and trends in the data.
-2. **Feature Engineering**: Create features such as temperature, humidity, and time of year, which may influence energy consumption.
+- **Feature Engineering**: Create additional features such as day of the week, month, or holidays to improve model performance.
-3. **Model Training**: Use Darts to implement a combination of statistical and machine learning models, such as Seasonal Decomposition of Time Series (STL) and LSTM.
+- **Model Implementation**: Use Darts to implement advanced forecasting models (e.g., Seasonal Decomposition of Time Series or Prophet).
-4. **Use of the Tool**: Utilize Darts for model evaluation and selection, comparing performance across different models.
+- **Training and Validation**: Train the model and validate it using a time series split.
-5. **Evaluation Metrics**: Evaluate models using RMSE (Root Mean Squared Error) and R-squared.
+- **Performance Metrics**: Evaluate the model using metrics like Root Mean Squared Error (RMSE) and visualize the results.

-6. **Visualization/Reporting**: Generate visualizations of forecasted vs. actual energy consumption and prepare a presentation of the results.
+**Bonus Ideas (Optional)**:

-**Bonus Ideas**: Investigate the impact of specific events (e.g., holidays) on energy consumption patterns or incorporate external datasets like economic indicators.
+- Explore the impact of significant events (e.g., holidays, weather) on energy consumption.
+- Implement a model ensemble approach to combine multiple forecasting models for improved accuracy.

 ---

-### Project 3: Stock Price Prediction Using Sentiment Analysis
+### Project 3: Stock Price Prediction using Economic Indicators
 **Difficulty**: 3 (Hard)

-**Project Objective**: The goal is to predict stock prices based on historical price data and sentiment analysis of news articles, optimizing investment strategies.
+**Project Objective**: The goal is to predict future stock prices based on historical stock data and relevant economic indicators, optimizing for precision in forecasting.

-**Dataset Suggestions**: Use historical stock price data available on Kaggle alongside a dataset of news articles (which can also be found on Kaggle or through open APIs) related to the stocks of interest.

-**Step-by-Step Plan**:
+**Dataset Suggestions**: Use datasets available on Kaggle that contain historical stock prices and economic indicators such as interest rates, inflation rates, and unemployment figures.

+**Tasks**:
-1. **Data Collection**: Collect historical stock price data and corresponding news articles from Kaggle.
+- **Data Acquisition**: Gather historical stock prices and economic indicators from public APIs or Kaggle datasets.
-2. **Feature Engineering**: Perform sentiment analysis on news articles to create sentiment scores as features, along with technical indicators from stock prices.
+- **Data Integration**: Merge the stock price data with economic indicators into a single DataFrame.
+- **Feature Engineering**: Create lagged features and rolling averages for stock prices and economic indicators.
-3. **Model Training**: Use Darts to implement forecasting models, leveraging both time series data and sentiment scores with models like ARIMA and LSTM.
+- **Model Selection**: Utilize Darts to implement complex forecasting models (e.g., LSTM or other deep learning models).
-4. **Use of the Tool**: Apply Darts for model evaluation, comparing traditional time series models with those that incorporate sentiment analysis.
-5. **Evaluation Metrics**: Utilize metrics like MAE and MAPE to assess prediction accuracy.
-6. **Visualization/Reporting**: Create a dashboard to visualize stock price predictions vs. actual prices, including sentiment trends over time.

-**Bonus Ideas**: Extend the project by comparing the effectiveness of different sentiment analysis techniques or exploring the impact of specific events on stock price movements.

----

-These projects are designed to provide a comprehensive learning experience, allowing students to engage with real-world data and apply machine learning techniques using the Darts library effectively.
+- **Training and Hyperparameter Tuning**: Train the model and fine-tune hyperparameters for optimal performance.
+- **Evaluation and Analysis**: Evaluate the model using metrics like Mean Absolute Percentage Error (MAPE) and conduct a backtesting analysis to validate predictions.

+**Bonus Ideas (Optional)**:
+- Investigate the relationships between different economic indicators and stock prices.
+- Consider using additional machine learning techniques (e.g., Random Forest) to compare performance with Darts' time series models.

+Each of these projects not only utilizes Darts for forecasting but also encourages students to engage with real-world datasets, enhancing their understanding of time series analysis and machine learning.